-- IELTS Academic: Send scores to Georgia Institute of Technology, "Graduate"
+- IELTS Academic: Scores must be sent via the IELTS electronic score delivery service to Georgia Institute of Technology, "Graduate"

-- TOEFL iBT: Send scores to Georgia Institute of Technology, "Graduate", institute code 5248
+- TOEFL iBT: Scores must be sent electronically by TOEFL to Georgia Institute of Technology, "Graduate", institute code 5248

 As part of our online application process, you can electronically request recommenders to submit your letter (or letters) of recommendation.
 You will be asked for the following information:

 - Names of recommenders (the number of recommendations required varies by school/program, so be sure to check with your program of interest).

 - Waiver (most applicants choose to waive their right to review the recommendations)